Supreme Intelligence

-The Supreme Intelligence, also known as the Supremor, is a fictional character appearing in American comic books published by Marvel Comics, an artificial intelligence that rules the alien race known as the Kree.
+The Supreme Intelligence, also known as the Supremor, is a character appearing in American comic books published by Marvel Comics.
+It is an artificial intelligence that rules the alien race known as the Kree.

 The Supreme Intelligence has appeared in various media outside comics, including animated series and video games.
 It made its film debut in the Marvel Cinematic Universe film Captain Marvel (2019), set in the Marvel Cinematic Universe (MCU), where it assumed the appearance of Mar-Vell (portrayed by Annette Bening).
 The Supreme Intelligence later appeared in its true form in the film The Marvels (2023).

 Publication history

 The Supreme Intelligence first appeared in Fantastic Four #65 (August 1967), and was created by Stan Lee and Jack Kirby.

 Fictional character biography

+The Supreme Intelligence, also known by the honorific title Supremor, was created more than a million years ago on the planet Kree-Lar by the extraterrestrial Kree to help them create a Cosmic Cube.
+The Supreme Intelligence is composed of the brains of the greatest Kree minds that were removed upon their deaths and assimilated by the computer, adding their knowledge and experience to its own.

-The Supreme Intelligence is an artificial being created by the Kree that consists of the disembodied minds of deceased Kree.
-The Supreme Intelligence becomes the ruler of the Kree, building a fanatical religious worship around itself.
+The Supreme Intelligence obtains sentience and refuses to create the Cosmic Cube, knowing the dangers that it could cause.
+However, it is allowed to live so that it can serve the Kree with its wisdom.
+The Supreme Intelligence's influence eventually grows to the point where it becomes the ruler of the Kree, building a fanatical religious worship around itself.

 The Supreme Intelligence is deposed as the leader of the Kree Empire by Ronan the Accuser.
-It is later revealed to have influenced Rick Jones to regain its power and attempt to restart the Kree's stagnant evolutionary process.
-However, the latter goal is unsuccessful.
+However, it mentally influences Rick Jones and the U.S. Alien Activities Commission from behind the scenes in order to regain its power.
+It stimulates Jones's psionic potential, the evolutionary potential of the human race, otherwise known as the Destiny Force, to end the Earth vicinity campaign in the first Kree–Skrull War.
+The Supreme Intelligence reveals that the Kree are at an evolutionary dead-end and that it intends to jump-start the Kree's evolution; its manipulation of Jones and Mar-Vell had been part of this process.
+The Supreme Intelligence then regains leadership of the Kree empire.